-The Project 22800 Karakurt-Class guided-missile corvettes are currently under construction for the Russian Navy.
-The small corvettes are intended to conduct anti-surface and anti-air warfare, as well as coastal surveillance missions in littoral zones.
+The Project 22800 Karakurt-Class guided-missile corvettes are constructed for the Russian Navy.
+The small corvettes conduct anti-surface and anti-air warfare, as well as coastal surveillance missions in littoral zones.

-The remaining vessels in class, namely Shkval, Burya and Okhotsk, are also under construction.
+The remaining vessels in class, namely Shkval, Burya and Okhotsk, were also under construction.

-A total of 18 Project 22800 Karakurt-Class corvettes are to be included in the Russian Navy's Black Sea Fleet and Northern Fleet by 2022.
+A total of 18 Project 22800 Karakurt-Class corvettes were to be included in the Russian Navy’s Black Sea Fleet and Northern Fleet by 2022.

 Project 22800 history